michix10/Castro/FAQ.md

 ### What are the system requirements of the program?
 Android 5.1 (API 22) and above.

-### Why are there two Castro apps?
+### Why are there two Castro applications?
 There are two versions of Castro - Basic and Premium.
 Premium version has extra features, that doesn't available in basic version.
 The Premium version of Castro is a standalone application.

-### What is the difference beetwen Basic and Premium version?
+### What is the difference between Basic and Premium version?
 The Premium version enables such features:

-* Customisable widget
+* Customizable widget
 * Night Mode
-* Dash Clock widgets
 * Internet speed notification

 We are developing new Premium features for every update.
 Buy once, get it all!